 Essentially, you will most likely – though not always – need to layer two types of market segmentation to arrive at the most accurate representation of your prospective customers.
 We recommend using the most distinct type of segmentation first, and then adding to it with supplementary types to lend more focus to the outcome.

 At the same time, you don’t want to narrow down your audience too much.
 Leave a bit of grey area for potential customers who you may not have identified as your ideal customers, but may be interested in your product/service anyway!
 When it comes to predicting consumer behavior and planning your audiences, you need to leave a bit of leeway.

 3. Identify How to Target Each Segment

 Segmenting your market is only useful when you have a strategy to be able to target/leverage each of those segments.
-In essence, when segmenting your market, there’s no point getting caught up in the possibilities and theory of it, if it doesn’t simplify how you will reach and convert each market segment.
+In essence, when segmenting your market, there’s no point in getting caught up in the possibilities and theory of it.
+If it doesn’t simplify how you will reach and convert each market segment.

-One way to ensure you’re productively segmenting your market is to pick up each segment one by one, and run through how you can best reach and connect with it – which marketing channels you would use, how it can help streamline your sales strategy, how it will elevate the effectiveness of your advertising, etc.
+Firstly, ensure you’re productively segmenting your market is to pick up each segment one by one.
+Secondly, run through how you can best reach and connect with them.
+This involves which marketing channels you would use, how it can help streamline your sales strategy, how it will elevate the effectiveness of your advertising, etc.

 If you have a clear enough picture of how that will be done – and how it will benefit your end goal of reaching more people/making more revenue/improving your ROI – you know that you’ve correctly segmented your market.